Ada-Developers-Academy/core-cs-fundamentals/variables-and-memory/problem-set-variables-and-memory.md

 ##### !question

-What are the values of `a` and `b` after the following code snippet is run.
+What are the values of `a` and `b` after the following code snippet is run?

 ```py
 a = "hello"